narslan/chessnut/README.md

  The Web UI embodies the components out of `lichess-org/chessground-examples` .

 #### TODOS:
 1. A better web interface.
-Using plain `typescript` is nice and fast but it is hard to tidying up the code.
+Chessground examples doesn't fullfill my requirements.
-2. There are many things to implement, the possibilities are too many.
-Thanks to `binbo`.
-Which feature I want to implement next is matches between engines.
+2. There are many things to implement out of `binbo`, the possibilities are many.
+Engine tournaments, a demo with pgn.
-3. See the warning.

 ### Warning
-The web interface doesn't close Websocket connections if you navigate between pages, many dangling websocket connection will be created accordingly.
+The web interface doesn't close Websocket connections if you navigate between pages. accordingly many dangling websocket connection will be come into existence .
-That is stupid.
 The reason for that is, navigation and connection instantination are far seperate from each other.
-I'm looking for a workaround.
+There are two things to do:
+1. I'll disable single page rendering.
+2. I have to introduce a cleanup in `cowboy`'s `terminate/3`  which eventually invokes `binbo:uci_disconnect`.

 ### Build ui
 ```sh